WordPress con SQLite

 Por Javier Casares

 Hey there!
 I'm Javier, and I've almost been a digital native since the dawn of the internet (okay, maybe that's a bit dramatic, but you get the point).
 I've been cruising the information superhighway since '94, crafting websites since '97, and I've been deeply involved with WordPress since 2005.
 So, I've seen some things!
-These days, you can find me wearing a couple of official hats in the WordPress Community: I'm Hosting Team Rep and also Lead for the WordPress Advanced Administration Handbook.
-When I'm not juggling those roles, you'll often find me buried in system administration work.
-I'm the go-to guy for all things WordPress, diving into different projects that revolve around making WordPress more awesome for everyone.
+These days, you'll find me working behind the scenes on various WordPress projects, contributing where I'm needed, lending a hand when someone asks, and quietly pushing things forward from the shadows.
+I may not wear any official hats anymore, but I'm still very much around and involved.
 Need to get in touch?
 Easy-peasy.
 Just shoot me an email at javier@casares.org.
 Looking forward to hearing from you.